vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 <!--- !DM42 --->

 <!--- DM32 --->
-* When running DB50X on the DM32, the blue 🟦 key cycles between three states, *Shift*, *Right Shift* and no shift.
-The yellow 🟨 shift key is actually used as a down/right cursor key, and the _XEQ_ key is used as an up/left cursor key.
-This remapping of keys appears necessary because RPL calculators like the HP48 have a rather full keyboard even with two shift keys, and absolutely need at least two cursor keys.
+* When running DB50X on the DM32, the blue shift key cycles between three states, *Shift* (shown in the documentation as 🟨), *Right Shift* (shown in the documentation as 🟦) and no shift.
+The physical yellow shift key is actually used as a down/right cursor key, and will be shown as _▶︎_ in the rest of this document.
+Similarly, the _XEQ_ key is used as an up/left cursor key, and will be shown as _◀︎_ in the rest of this document.
+This remapping of keys appears necessary because RPL calculators like the HP48 are command-line oriented and absolutely need at least two unshifted cursor keys.
+Sacrificing a physical shift key while preserving two shifted function seems like the best compromise.
 <!--- !DM32 --->

 * The less-frequently used functions can be accessed after a